cinemascienceworkflows/2021-04_Miniapp-Ascent/readme.md

 ![release](https://pantheonscience.github.io/states/release.png)

-# Pantheon/E4S/Ascent in-situ miniapp example workflow
+# Cinema Composable Image Set (CIS) output example

 <p align="center">
 <img width="750" src="doc/img/diagram.png"/>
 </p>
 <p align="center">Diagram of workflow in this example.</p>

-A repository for examples using `Ascent`, in-situ creation of `Cinema` databases, and post-processing analysis.
+A repository for examples using `Ascent`, in-situ creation of float data, converted to `Cinema CIS` databases, and verification.

 Build instructions embedded in this workflow are derived from the Ascent build instructions [here](https://ascent.readthedocs.io/en/latest/BuildingAscent.html).
 This workflow uses **spack** to build all executables, from a specific commit.